-Updated on a yearly basis with the latest available data, the eAtlases are a powerful resource for professionals, academics, teachers, students and journalists, providing rapid access to precise data and indicators, and information needed to shape development policies.
+The UNESCO eAtlas series lets you explore and adapt maps, charts and ranking tables for indicators, disaggregated by sex.
+Updated with each UIS data release, UNESCO eAtlases are a powerful resource for professionals, academics, teachers, students and journalists, providing rapid access to precise data and indicators, and information needed to shape development policies.

-UNESCO eAtlas of Out-of-School Children lets you explore and adapt maps, charts and ranking tables for indicators covering children of primary and lower secondary school age.
+The eAtlas of Out-of-School Children provides data and analysis on the millions of children of primary and lower secondary school age who are being denied their right to education.
 Indicators are disaggregated by sex to better evaluate educational inequalities faced by girls and boys.
+Facts and figures, as well as links to additional resources put the most relevant and up-to-date information at your fingertips.
 Available in English, French and Spanish.

 Despite significant improvements in literacy rates globally, today there are still 757 million adults and 115 million youths who cannot read or write a simple sentence – two-thirds of whom are women.
 To shed light on the data, the eAtlas of Literacy illustrates the disparities among adults, youth and the elderly, disaggregated by sex, as well as an in-depth look at the gender gap that persists between literacy rates for men and women.
 Available in English, French and Spanish.